 Live Imaging of Growing Abdominal Epithelia

 To begin, use a moisten paintbrush to transfer staged white prepupae to a fresh plastic vial and keep them there for as long as necessary at 25 degrees Celsius [1-TXT].
-Then, remove the staged pupae from the wall of the vial with a moistened paintbrush [2].
+Then, remove the staged pupae from the wall of the vial with the help of the forceps [2].

 CU: Talent transfers the prepupae to a vial.
 TEXT: 0 h APF (after puparium formation)